Urban & Regional Intelligence

 Urban Climate Finance

-GeoAdaptive help cities prioritize and finance infrastructure that delivers climate, health, and economic benefits.
-Our tools combine spatial economics, SDG-aligned evaluation, and innovative finance approaches, such as blended finance, resilience bonds, and land value capture, to unlock capital for sustainable projects.
-We support governments and development partners in structuring investments that maximize impact per dollar and strengthen long-term urban resilience.
+We help cities turn climate ambition into investable action.
+Through spatial economics and innovative finance tools, blended finance, resilience bonds, and land value capture, we unlock capital for low-carbon, health-positive, and resilient infrastructure.
+Our frameworks maximize impact per dollar and strengthen long-term urban resilience.

 Specific services, among others, include